Linux

 ...

-2. Update NixOS Configuration File
+Update the NixOS Configuration

 boot.kernelParams = [ "systemd.unified_cgroup_hierarchy=1" ];